 No visit to London is complete without taking in its iconic skyline and world famous views.
 But do you head up to the viewing platform at The Shard, the highest viewpoint in London, or opt for a bird’s eye view from the Sky Garden?
-These are our favourite places to enjoy the best views of London from above whether you’re visiting the UK for the first time or enjoying a family staycation.
+Read on for our favourite places to enjoy the best views of London from above whether you’re visiting the UK for the first time or enjoying a family staycation.

 This post contains affiliate links, this means that I may receive a commission at no cost to you if you click a link and make a purchase.